Skip to content

 2. Of the six daily practices (morning calibration, understanding meditation, non-action awareness, embodied practice, evening reflection, sovereign choice), choose one to practice this week.
 After one week, look back: what changed?

-3. Of the four action modalities (voice: name what you see; create: build a corner worth inhabiting; refuse: say no to obscuring arrangements; cultivate: enable others’ lucidity), which do you use most often?
+3. Of the four action modalities (speak: name what you see; create: build a corner worth inhabiting; refuse: say no to obscuring arrangements; cultivate: enable others’ lucidity), which do you use most often?
 Which least?
 What does this imbalance reveal?

 4. Design a “sovereign choice” for this week: a deliberately non-optimal decision that preserves your autonomy.
 It can be small (a handwritten letter instead of a message, walking instead of calling a ride).
 Why is this choice important to you?